Joey Gallo Preview, Player Props: Twins vs. Pirates

 - Gallo is batting .181 with nine doubles, a triple, 20 home runs and 44 walks.

-- Gallo has picked up a hit in 37 of 94 games this year, with multiple hits seven times.
+- Gallo has reached base via a hit in 37 games this season (of 94 played), and had multiple hits in seven of those games.

-- In 22.3% of his games this year, Gallo has had at least one RBI.
-He's picked up more than one in 9.6% and driven in three or more of his team's runs in five contests.
+- In 22.3% of his games this year, Gallo has driven in at least one run.
+In nine of those games (9.6%) he recorded more than one RBI, while accounting for three or more of his team's runs in five contests.

-- In 31 of 94 games this season, he has scored, and four of those games included multiple runs.
+- He has scored in 33.0% of his games this season, with more than one run scored in 4.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.